What could be a sustainable way to use a sprouted sweet potato other than discarding them? Well, grow sweet potatoes indoors!

-Plant these tubers in a container to get wholesome sweet potatoes that you and your family can enjoy around the year!
+Plant these tubers in a container to get wholesome sweet potatoes you and your family can enjoy around the year.

-Whether you are a beginner or seasoned gardener, you can grow them yourself in just a few easy steps.
+Whether you are a beginner or a seasoned gardener, you can grow them in just a few easy steps and tricks.

 - Can you Grow Sweet Potatoes Indoors?

 - Favorable Condition to Grow Sweet Potatoes Indoors